David J. Armor: Military issues

-Armor has conducted extensive research on military issues, with a particular emphasis on military manpower issues, substance abuse, military health care.
+Armor conducted extensive research on military issues, with a particular emphasis on military manpower issues, substance abuse, military health care.
 Having considered the challenges Army faced with respect to manpower quality and quantity, he evaluated enlistment standards in the Army, and explored the extent of decline in the Army recruit quality, noting its effects on job performance.
 In addition, he contributed to an approach for assessing the "optimal" quality mixes, and discussed the costs to restore the Army quality.
 Keeping race and gender representation at the core, he studied the policies concerning those factors, as well as issues pertaining to enlistment rates in the US military.
 Furthermore, he measured the changes in the minority representation following the All-Volunteer Force (AVF), and addressed the trends of enlistment in the American and Hispanic minorities.
 He proposed that the Afghanistan wars have contributed to changes in representation across the recent decades.

 Armor also reviewed the patterns, and trends in the prevalence of sexual assault within the U.S. military, and inspected the measures, and strategies undertaken by the military to eliminate this issue.
 While looking into the service delivery programs on mental health and substance abuse in Nevada, he discussed the recommendations for their improvement.